etienneroudeix/shipbattle/README.md

 # Ship Battle
 Best ship battle ever

+## WARNING

+This is very important to me that this project stays a single php file code.

 ## Abstract

 A ship battle game based on a  wide sharded ocean.
 Ships can move.